Gabulhas/Gabulhas/README.md

 - **[Garbage Lisp](https://github.com/Gabulhas/Garbage-Lisp)**: Discover the power of Lisp with Garbage Lisp, a Turing complete Lisp Implementation crafted in Go.

-- **[Tezos PoW and Testing Tool](https://github.com/Gabulhas/Tezos-PoW-and-Testing-Tool)**: Implementation of the Proof of Work consensus protocol, alongside a Protocol Bootstrapper and Live Tester for Tezos Blockchain Node - a significant part of my Master Degree Research.
+- **[Tezos PoW, PoA and Live Testing Tool](https://github.com/Gabulhas/Tezos-PoW-and-Testing-Tool)**: Implementation of the Proof of Work and Proof of Authority consensus protocols, alongside a Protocol Bootstrapper and Live Tester for Tezos Blockchain Node - a significant part of my Master Degree Research.

 - **[Pascal Compiler](https://github.com/Gabulhas/Pascal-Compiler)**: Traverse the journey from Pascal to X86 with this compiler, coded in OCaml.

+- **[Advent of Code solutions](https://github.com/Gabulhas/aoc2022)**: Solutions for the Advent of Code in programming languages selected at random.

+- **[Key Value Database](https://github.com/Gabulhas/KVDatabase)**: Your typical Key Value Database that writes to disk.
+Built in C with BTrees.

+- **[CFL](https://github.com/Gabulhas/cfl)**: Golang Concurrent and Functional Library.
+Implementation of your typical Functional stuff with a touch of concurrency!

 ## 📚 Projects
-- **Research on Blockchain Consensus Algorithms** (Master's Thesis, expected completion: 2023)
+- **Research on Blockchain Consensus Algorithms** (Master's Thesis, 2023)
   - Implementation of a new protocol/consensus algorithm for the Tezos Blockchain
 - **Pascal Compiler** (2022)
   - Developed a Pascal Compiler generating x86_64 assembly code